 At Mindbowser, we’ve helped digital health companies and provider organizations navigate the integration process end-to-end.
 Whether you’re working with Epic, Cerner, or a custom EHR, our team understands the nuances and builds with compliance and scale in mind.

 Most issues stem from misaligned workflows, where the RPM data is technically integrated but ends up in a place within the EHR that clinicians don’t use or check regularly.
-Without clinical input during planning, integrations often miss the mark.
+Without clinical input during planning, integrations often fall short.

 Timelines vary depending on the EHR vendor and level of integration.
-For Epic or Cerner, expect anywhere from 6 to 12 weeks for a phased rollout, including development, sandbox testing, production approval, and go-live support.
+For Epic or Cerner, expect a phased rollout of anywhere from 6 to 12 weeks, including development, sandbox testing, production approval, and go-live support.

-Yes—many cloud-based EHRs like eClinicalWorks, Athenahealth, or DrChrono offer APIs and webhooks that support RPM data integration.
-While the process may be simpler than large hospital systems, it still requires structured planning and testing.
+Yes—many cloud-based EHRs, such as eClinicalWorks, Athenahealth, or DrChrono, offer APIs and webhooks that support RPM data integration.
+Although the process may be simpler than that of large hospital systems, it still requires structured planning and testing.

-FHIR is the preferred standard for modern integrations because it’s widely adopted and supports structured health data exchange.
+FHIR is the preferred standard for modern integrations because it’s widely adopted and supports the structured exchange of health data.
 However, older systems might still rely on HL7 v2 or other formats.
 Your integration strategy should match the capabilities of the EHR you’re working with.

 We worked with Mindbowser on a design sprint, and their team did an awesome job.
 They really helped us shape the look and feel of our web app and gave us a clean, thoughtful design that our build team could...